 As of 30 September 2023, the net debt balance is approx. ILS 10.7 billion.

 The financing component is one of the main factors of the Company’s success.
 Through diversification of the sources of financing and maintenance of high liquidity, the Company can continue its development momentum and succeed in periods of crisis like the one that the world is currently experiencing.

 Total Blended Cost of Debt

-The following specifies the weighted effective cost of debt (real interest recorded in profit and loss) and the nominal cost of debt (cash flow interest paid on the debt) as of the date of the statements and over the period of repayment of the group’s financial liabilities.
+Presented below is a specification of the weighted effective debt cost (real interest rate carried to P&L) and the nominal debt cost (the cash flow interest rate paid on the debt) as of the date of the reports and for each year and over the period of repayment of Melisron’s financial liabilities for such year.

 Breakdown of Mortgaged Property Value (Owners’ Share)

-The Company has unmortgaged properties in the value of approx. ILS 8.4 billion, and some ILS 1.3 billion in mortgaged properties, against which credit facilities have been issued but which are entirely unused as of the balance sheet date, and can therefore be immediately released from the mortgage.
+The Company has approx. ILS 9.4 billion in non-mortgaged properties, and approx. ILS 1.3 billion in mortgaged properties, against which credit facilities have been provided which, as of the balance sheet date, are undrawn and are therefore releasable from the mortgage.